 CHANGING THE NARRATIVE AROUND HEALING?

-The narrative around mental health and healing is changing, and evidence-based psychedelic therapy is at the forefront of this transformation.
+The narrative around mental health and well-being is changing, and evidence-based psychedelic therapy is at the forefront of this transformation.

 This Resource page is your trusted guide to understanding this new frontier.
 Here, we will share insights, explain the science, and provide credible information to help demystify the process for veterans, first responders, their families, and our supporters.